beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 **How to build a lanuage model?**

-1. Need a training set comprising large corpus of English text; corpus: NLP terminalogy means a large body/set.
+1. Need a training set comprising **large corpus of English text**; corpus: NLP terminalogy means a large body/set.
 2. **Tokenize** each sentence to form a vocabulary.
    1. Map each word to one hot vector
    2. Add extra token `EOS` (end of sentences) which can help figure out when a sentence ends。 也可以决定是否把标点符号也tokenize.